SecondReality/ffxiv-craft-opt-web/README.md

 It uses [AngularJS](http://angularjs.org/), [AngularUI Bootstrap](http://angular-ui.github.io/bootstrap/),
 and [Bootstrap](http://getbootstrap.com/).

-I'm experimenting with alpha-beta/minimax algorithms to create optimal crafting instructions.
+I'm experimenting with the expectimax algorithm to create optimal crafting instructions.

 **This app is currently non-functional.**